kus/cs2-modded-server/README.md

 - **If running for the first time**

-   Once the CS2 server has started close it

-   Open `/install.sh` and after it dynamically creates `cfg/env.cfg` you there is commented out code that will dynamically overwrite `/addons/sourcemod/configs/admins_simple.ini` with your own admins.
-Simply update the Steam ID's and uncomment the lines.

-   Run `./install.sh` again

 To check everything is working correctly run the following commands in the server console:

 - `meta list` and you should see `CounterStrikeSharp` in the output